Collaborate. Innovate. Be Inspired.

 Residents of Haida Gwaii are eligible for the Gwaii Trust Society Continuing Education Grant: Short Term Courses.
 Haida Gwaii Institute also offers a limited number of bursaries for both residents of Haida Gwaii, and non-residents that is meant to be complimentary funding, and not core assistance funding.
 If you would like to find out more on these and others you might qualify for, please visit our Financial Aid webpage, and/or contact email@example.com

 Agenda and Learning Objectives

 By the end of the 5-day program, participants should be able to::

-- Reflect on their own experience as it relates to co-management (e.g., opportunities and challenges)
+- Reflect on their own experience in relation to co-management (e.g., opportunities and challenges); and,

 “Among many pieces of strong content, the biggest value was the local connections with Haida leaders and community members; their honesty and openness with us - their stories were grounding and let us get a glimpse at what the future might be.”